Myles Straw Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Phillies have the 12th-ranked team ERA among all league pitching staffs (4.08).

-- The Phillies give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- The Phillies surrender the fourth-fewest home runs in baseball (105 total, 1.1 per game).

-- The righty last appeared on Sunday against the San Diego Padres, when he tossed seven innings, allowing three earned runs while giving up five hits.
+- His most recent appearance came on Tuesday against the Milwaukee Brewers, when the right-hander threw 7 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.